Mineral Calcium

 Best plant food sources

-• Nuts/seeds: almonds, sesame
+• Nuts/seeds: almonds, chia, sesame, tahini

 Function in the body